Scattering theory of thermal and bipolar thermoelectric diodes

-which saturate to one only when one of the currents is zero (perfect diode) or when both have the same sign.
+which saturate to $\pm1$ only when one of the currents is zero (perfect diode) or when both have the same sign.
 In the latest case, the diode is bipolar.

-We readily see that assuming fully-noninteracting particles, for which the scattering matrix is independent of the temperature distribution in the reservoirs, both currents $X(T_L,T_R)$ are antisymmetric under the exchange $T_L\leftrightarrow T_R$, c.f.
+We readily see that assuming fully-noninteracting particles, for which the scattering matrix is independent of the reservoir temperatures, both currents $X^i$ are antisymmetric under the exchange $T_L\leftrightarrow T_R$, c.f.
 Eq.~\eqref{eq:currdens} for $j=L$ and $k=R$, resulting in no rectification, ${\cal R}_X=0$.
 A diode hence needs that the nanostructure is sensitive to the terminal temperatures.

-In what follows, we explore the role of interactions as as a requisite for thermal and thermoelectric rectification.
-We consider two ways in which interaction effects can modify the electron propagation through the system, and treat them separately, namely the presence of inelastic scattering events and screening effects.
+In what follows, we explore the role of interactions as a requisite for thermal and thermoelectric rectification.
+We consider two separate ways in which interactions can modify the electron propagation through the system, namely inelastic scattering and screening effects.